Engineering-Research-and-Development/demeter-resource-registry-management/README.md

 * Installed Docker Compose

+## Production

+Resource Registry Management Hub is deployed and up an running.
+All information about API is avaibable as Swagger documentation on: [https://deh.h2020-demeter-cloud.eu/swagger](https://deh.h2020-demeter-cloud.eu/swagger)

 ## Setup

 After pulling the source code, go to root folder and follow the next steps: